Robert-Emerson/overengineered-app-template/readme.md

 - `make watch` - runs the API and watches for file changes
 - `make down` - stops running containers; removes containers
 - `make clean` - stops running containers; removes containers; deletes custom images
+- `make certs` - generates a self-signed cert for `localhost` to enable TLS and mTLS between client and gateway, and gateway and sidecars

 ## Contributing